MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 Follow these steps to sign in to Microsoft Entra ID with a passkey in Microsoft Authenticator on your iOS device.

-1. On your iOS device, open your browser and navigate to the resource you're trying to access e.g. `myaccount.microsoft.com`.
+1. On your iOS device, open your browser and navigate to the resource you're trying to access at [My Security info](https://aka.ms/mysecurityinfo).

 1. Select **Sign-in options**.

     :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-direct-ios/sign-in-microsoft.png" alt-text="Screenshot of the sign-in Microsoft in Microsoft Authenticator for iOS devices.":::